Welcome...

 Research

-I join the Faculty of BMS and Department of CPE to work on my own project - Individualised Cognitive and Motor learning for the Elderly (ICOME).
-The innovation is to provide a management solution to the ageing demographics across Europe and the world through an evidence-based approach with high efficacy.
+I joined the Faculty of BMS in 2020 to work on my own project - Individualised Cognitive and Motor learning for the Elderly (ICOME).
+The project has been completed and investigated potential management solutions to the ageing demographics across Europe and the world through an evidence-based approach to individualised programs.

 I am creating a neurocognitive model of motor learning representation for the elderly, using supervised machine learning with electroencephalography (EEG) and behavioral data to predict cognitive and motor states.
 This project will use two different forms of meditation to obtain greater learning outcomes in a shorter timeframe for the elderly.
 It is predicted that elder adults with individualised training will gain benefits such as improved balance control for falls prevention.